stanley-fork/WFGY/TensionUniverse/BlackHole/Q084_long_term_memory_storage.md

 2. How this substrate remains sufficiently stable over long periods despite molecular turnover, noise, and ongoing plasticity.
 3. How this substrate remains compatible with continued learning and reorganization rather than saturating or collapsing.

-The question is not only about which brain regions are involved, but about the concrete storage mechanisms and their stability properties across multiple spatial and temporal scales.
+The question is not only about which brain regions are involved.
+It is about the concrete storage mechanisms and their stability properties across multiple spatial and temporal scales.

 ### 1.2 Status and difficulty

 Several classes of mechanisms have been proposed as candidates for long term memory storage, including:

-* persistent modifications of synaptic strength, for example through long term potentiation and long term depression,
+* Persistent modifications of synaptic strength, for example through long term potentiation and long term depression.
-* structural changes in synaptic connectivity, such as formation and elimination of dendritic spines,
+* Structural changes in synaptic connectivity, such as formation and elimination of dendritic spines.
-* changes in intrinsic excitability of neurons,
+* Changes in intrinsic excitability of neurons.
-* cell assembly and engram theories, where specific neuron populations encode and retrieve particular memories,
+* Cell assembly and engram theories, where specific neuron populations encode and retrieve particular memories.
-* molecular level mechanisms, such as persistent kinase activity, local protein synthesis, epigenetic marks, or prion like state changes.
+* Molecular level mechanisms, such as persistent kinase activity, local protein synthesis, epigenetic marks, or prion like state changes.

 Despite extensive experimental and theoretical work, there is no unified, quantitatively validated account that simultaneously explains:

-* how memories can remain stable over years,
+* How memories can remain stable over years.
-* how the underlying proteins and structures can be continuously renewed,
+* How the underlying proteins and structures can be continuously renewed.
-* how networks can keep learning new information without catastrophic interference,
+* How networks can keep learning new information without catastrophic interference.
-* how storage capacity scales with brain size, energy, and structural constraints.
+* How storage capacity scales with brain size, energy, and structural constraints.

 The problem is considered very hard because it couples molecular biology, synaptic biophysics, circuit level dynamics, systems level consolidation, and behavior.
 Many existing models address only a subset of these dimensions.